gregoryhornyak/discord_bot/README.md

   - driver ✅
 - User can retrieve their guesses in form of a picture ✅
 - Evaluate user guesses based on results ✅
-- Inform clients on upcoming event date,
+- Inform clients on upcoming event date ✅
+- Logging each interaction ✅
 - Working in DM as well,
-- Working parallelly, having multiple clients,
+- Working parallelly, having multiple clients
-- Logging each interaction ✅

 ---